 10. Guardians of the Galaxy Vol. 2: Guardians Vol. 2 suffers from ‘difficult second album’ syndrome in the first half but pulls it together in the second.
 The soundtrack simply isn’t the knockout hit that accompanied the first film, and too many gags fall flat early on.
 Fortunately, and somewhat surprisingly, its the plot and story which rescues things, as the film gives us the second-best villain in the Marvel Franchise with Ego, Quill’s malevolent father, brilliantly played by Kurt Russell.
 The cast are as good as always – Nebula (Gillian), Yondu (Rooker) and Gamora (Saldana) are all made much better use of this time round, while Mantis is a great new addition to the team.
 Sure, I expected Baby Groot to be funnier, but you can’t have everything.
 Rating: 4 out of 5

 9: Thor: The first of the really good Marvel films, Thor’s origin story surpasses that of Cap and Iron Man with ease.
 The supporting cast are all excellent, particularly Odin and Loki.
 Problems?
-The destroyer, one of the toughest foes in the comics, is defeated rather easily, and Thor isn’t particularly likeable for the first 1/2 of the film but it’s good value nonetheless.
+The destroyer, one of the toughest foes in the comics, is defeated rather easily, and Thor isn’t particularly likeable for the first 1/2 of the film, but it’s good value nonetheless.
 A fun, uncomplicated film which lacks depth but is the best origin story from Marvel’s phase one.
 Rating: 4 out of 5

-8. The Incredible Hulk: If you missed this one i don’t blame you, i only saw it this summer on TV.
+8. The Incredible Hulk: If you missed this one i don’t blame you, i only saw it on TV years later.
 Barring a Tony Stark cameo it hasn’t much of an impact on the series (though antagonist General Ross is set to appear in Civil War).
 However it’s actually a remarkably good film.
 It’s also by far the darkest and deepest of any of the Marvel films.
 Edward Norton is good as Bruce Banner/Hulk (but I’m still glad they went with Ruffalo for the Avengers because he has such good chemistry with Stark and Black Widow) and Liv Tyler is great as love interest Betty Ross.
 General Ross (her father) and Emil Blonsky/the Abomination (Tim Roth) are a decent pair of villains.
 Barring the first ten minutes or so, the film throws you into events remarkably quickly and the four sequences where Banner Hulks out are great (the effects haven’t dated too badly – unlike the 2003 Hulk film).
 It’s not the standard Marvel film, but it’s nonetheless worth a look.
 Rating: 4 out of 5.

 7. Spider-Man: Homecoming: Homecoming gives us something new from a Spider-man film, avoiding another boring origin story and doing a coming-of-age comedy/action flick instead.
 It’s a gamble, but it mostly pays off – the film is downright hilarious in places.
 Sure, some of the action sequences could have been directed a lot better, the script is generally very predictable and Jon Favreau is the same waste of space he was in the Iron Man trilogy, but for the most part you won’t care about these issues.
 Tom Holland is great as Spider-man, Robert Downey Jr. gets to play a very different side to Stark and Michael Keaton brings a sense of gravitas to proceedings as Adrian Toombes/Vulture, a nicely understated yet intense and somewhat sympathetic villain.
 How many of those have we seen in Marvel films, eh?
 A clue: just one.
 Rating: 4 out of 5